ARMmbed/mbed-os-example-client/README.md

 ### IP address setup

-This example uses IPV4 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com).
+This example uses IPV4 to communicate with the [mbed Device Connector Server](https://ds-test.dev.mbed.com).
 The example program should automatically get an IPV4 address from the router when connected via Ethernet.

 If your network does not have DHCP enabled, you have to manually assign a static IP address to the board.
 We recommend having DHCP enabled to make everything run smoothly.

-#### Setting socket type

-By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.

 ## mbed Build instructions